-Jin Xuan is a cultivar of Camellia sinensis which is widespread on the island of Taiwan and is often identified as TRES#12.
-Since the name of this tea is so general, it is necessary to explain a detail about these leaves and, to do so, we must talk about the harvest.
 This Jin Xuan was harvested in March, which is before the rainy season.
 This has enabled it to retain a distinctive vegetal flavour that few Taiwanese teas can boast of, as harvesting these teas takes longer for the plant to develop sufficiently large leaves.
-Thanks to the climatic conditions in which the plantation from which this product originates has developed, one can clearly feel that the plant has already managed to impart all its wealth of minerals and nutrients to the leaf, which, through processing, gives us a bright yellow infusion.
+Thanks to the climatic conditions in which the plantation where this product comes from was developed, one can clearly feel that the plant has already managed to impart all its mineral and nutrient richness to the leaf, giving us a bright yellow infusion.

 Place of origin